buchgr/bazel-remote/README.md

    --storage_mode value Which format to store CAS blobs in.
 Must be one of
       "zstd" or "uncompressed". (default: "zstd") [$BAZEL_REMOTE_STORAGE_MODE]

-   --host value Address to listen on.
-Listens on all network interfaces by
+   --host value DEPRECATED.
+Use --http_address to specify the HTTP server
-      default. [$BAZEL_REMOTE_HOST]
+      listener. [$BAZEL_REMOTE_HOST]

-   --port value The port the HTTP server listens on. (default: 8080)
+   --port value DEPRECATED.
+Use --http_address to specify the HTTP server
-      [$BAZEL_REMOTE_PORT]
+      listener. (default: 8080) [$BAZEL_REMOTE_PORT]

-   --socket value Unix domain socket path to listen on.
-Takes precedence over
-      host and port. [$BAZEL_REMOTE_SOCKET]
+   --http_address value Address specification for the HTTP server listener,
+      formatted either as [host]:port for TCP or unix://path.sock for Unix domain sockets. [$BAZEL_REMOTE_HTTP_ADDRESS]

-   --grpc_port value The port the gRPC server listens on.
-Set to 0 to
+   --grpc_port value DEPRECATED.
+Use --grpc_address to specify the gRPC
-      disable. (default: 9092) [$BAZEL_REMOTE_GRPC_PORT]
+      server listener. (default: 9092) [$BAZEL_REMOTE_GRPC_PORT]

-   --grpc_socket value Unix domain socket path the gRPC server listens on.
+   --grpc_address value Address specification for the gRPC server listener,
-      Takes precedence over gRPC port. [$BAZEL_REMOTE_GRPC_SOCKET]
+      formatted either as [host]:port for TCP or unix://path.sock for Unix domain sockets.
+Set to 'none' to disable.
+      [$BAZEL_REMOTE_GRPC_ADDRESS]

    --profile_host value A host address to listen on for profiling, if enabled
       by a valid --profile_port setting. (default: "127.0.0.1")